mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

   - Personal / participatory appropriation (include - operationalising as appropriation)
 - Discussion (focus on interpersonal and agency)

+NOTE - I COULD BREAK THIS DOWN MORE TO HELP RESTRUCTURING?
+IT ONLINE IN THEMATIC ANALYSIS AT THE MO AN ON CARDS.

 ## Notes on things to add

 - GDP language used as lingua franca to problems solve / debug.